logo

 Clichy went to Istanbul Basaksehir in 2017, alongside fellow former Premier League men Gokhan Inler, Manuel da Costa and Kerim Frei.

 The likes of Demba Ba and Martin Skrtel subsequently arrived to join him and he played a key role in the club’s first Super Lig title in 2019-20 before being released.
-He’s now playing for Servette in Switzerland.
+He’s still at the age of 37 for Servette in Switzerland, but already has one eye on a future coaching career.

 Toure’s last competitive appearances came for Quingdao Huanghai in the Chinese Super League, but we loved seeing that the Ivory Coast icon was training with Leyton Orient.